mypiandrew/XBEECOM/README.md

 This script performs the following steps:
 - Checks if target node name is known, if not asks to re-run discovery process
 - Manually Sets BD/NB/SB settings on target remote node
-- Optionally Saves settings on remote COM units so return packet address retained over power cycles
+- Optionally Saves changes on selected remote RF-COM unit so configuration is retained over power cycles
 - Applies changes